Nigeria: Education

 Education in Nigeria is overseen by the Ministry of Education.
 Local authorities take responsibility for implementing policy for state-controlled public education and state schools at a regional level.
 The education system is divided into kindergarten, primary education, secondary education and tertiary education.
 After the 1970s oil boom, tertiary education was improved so it would reach every subregion of Nigeria.
 68% of the Nigerian population is literate, and the rate for men (75.7%) is higher than that for women (60.6%).

 Nigeria provides free, government-supported education, but attendance is not compulsory at any level, and certain groups, such as nomads and the handicapped, are under-served.
+Nearly 10.5 million Nigerian children aged 5–14 years are not in school.
+Only 61% of 6–11 year-olds regularly attend primary school.
 The education system consists of six years of primary school, three years of junior secondary school, three years of senior secondary school, and four, five or six years of university education leading to a bachelor's degree.
 The government has majority control of university education.
 Tertiary education in Nigeria consists of universities (public and private), polytechnics, monotechnics, and colleges of education.
 The country has a total of 138 universities, with 40 federally owned, 39 state-owned, and 59 privately owned.
-Nigeria was ranked 118th in the Global Innovation Index in 2021, down from 114th in 2019.
+Nigeria was ranked 105th in the Global Innovation Index in 2025.